elijahnuma/cytosim/readme.txt

-cytosiminformation.txt: group information for cytosim.py
-groupstestsinformation.txt: descriptions for all groups and tests readmecymtemplates.txt: descriptions for .cym templates used readmegroupstests.txt: explanation of data folders (read before accessing data)
+cytosiminformation.txt: group information for cytosim.py to read groupstestsinformation.txt: descriptions for all groups and tests readmecymtemplates.txt: descriptions for .cym templates used readmegroupstests.txt: explanation of data folders (read before accessing data)